New Outlook for Windows – What you need to know

 Other missing features

 As mentioned, the app is still in development.
 Some features are missing at the moment, but are planned or being developed right now.
-Below is a short list of the most important features that are missing at the moment and their know status:
+Below is a short list of the most important features that are missing at the moment and their known status:

 • Multi-account support – Is being developed right now.